 Household vinegar contains about 5 percent acetic acid.
 This burns leaves of plants when sprayed on, this is the reason why it is effective when getting rid of fern.
 Sunny days are the best days for a vinegar treatment as the heat amplifies the burning power.

 While applying vinegar gardeners need to be careful about accidentally spilling it on other plants around the fern, as it may cause them to wilt as well.
 As compared to other home remedies like salt vinegar does not alter the basic composition of the soil and hence is considered safer in terms of planting the next round of crop in the same space.

 Would vinegar help kill fern n winter?

-Vinegar as effective as it maybe is considered as a short-term solution to the fern infestation.
+Vinegar as effective as it may be is considered as a short-term solution to the fern infestation.
 When plants are sprayed with vinegar, they will turn brown and wilt in a day or two.
-The best part about winter is that it is not a season favorable to fern growth and hence the areas treated with vinegar during winter will stay fern free all winter through.
+The best part about winter is that it is not a season favorable to fern growth and hence the areas treated with vinegar during winter will stay fern-free all winter.

 It is advisable to use vinegar that is stronger and has more acetic acid as compared to the normal 5%.
 A 10 to 20 percentage of acetic acid will be more effective at keeping fern at bay.

 How to kill fern by digging them out?